Infection in Nose After Rhinoplasty: Signs & TreatmentsFacial Plastic Surgery

 How to Recognize Infection after Nose Reshaping Surgery?

 The most reliable ways to recognize infection after rhinoplasty are checking for its signs and getting a checkup.
-If you have serious rhinoplasty infection symptoms such as fever, excessive swelling, chronic pain in your nostrils and forehead, difficulty in breathing, pus-like drainage, and rotten smell in your nose after the surgery, you should seek immediate help from a specialist.
+Suppose you have serious rhinoplasty infection symptoms such as fever, excessive swelling, chronic pain in your nostrils and forehead, difficulty breathing, pus-like drainage, and rotten smell in your nose after the surgery.
+In that case, you should seek immediate help from a specialist.
 Also, your surgeon can detect graft infection by examining your nose and breathing.

 Rhinoplasty Infection Treatment